decentraland/sdk-content-server/docs/about.md

 In this document you will learn how to use Decentraland Worlds, a new content server that lets you deploy isolated scenes which are accessible by the Decentraland explorer.

-The name **Worlds** was given to scenes that exists outside of the Genesis City boundaries.
+The name **Worlds** was given to scenes that exists outside the Genesis City boundaries.
 Worlds can be used to do experiments or as a Scenes Preview Service to tests experiences before uploading them to the Genesis City.
 Worlds are attached to [Decentraland NAMEs](https://builder.decentraland.org/names) and the NAMEs can be used as realms.

 ### WARNINGS: The Worlds server is in ALPHA version